Atknssl/Unity-PID-Examples/README.md

 Rod kept overshooting because of high velocity, so a speed limiter is implemented while rod ascends and descends.
 Maximum ascend and descend speed can be changed from editor.

-Also I factor was causing problems while changing altitude, so integral is disabled while rod is in transition.
-When the rod is stationary, Integral is enabled again.
-This is called integral windup.
-To get more information about this : https://en.wikipedia.org/wiki/Integral_windup
+To prevent [integral windup](https://en.wikipedia.org/wiki/Integral_windup) while changing altitude, maximum value of integral is limited.

 # Other Settings

 ## Motors
 Maximum force motor can create can be changed from motor script on each motor.
 Default value is 30N.
 ## Balls
-Masses of balls can be changed from Ball prefab.
+Mass of balls can be changed from Ball prefab.
 Default value is 1kg.